SunOner/sunone_aimbot/README.md

 ### Cv2 debug window settings:
 - show_window `bool`: Shows the OpenCV2 window for visual feedback.
-- show_speed `bool`: Displays speed information inside the OpenCV2 window.
+- show_speed `bool`: Displays speed information inside the debug window.
 - show_fps `bool`: Displays FPS in the corner.
 - show_boxes `bool`: Displays detectable objects.
 - show_labels `bool`: Displays the name of the detected object.
 - show_conf `bool`: Displays object confidence threshold for detection.
 - show_target_line `bool`: Shows the mouse finishing line.
 - debug_window_always_on_top `bool`: The debug window will always be on top of other windows.
-- debug_window_scale_percent `int`: Adjusts the size of the OpenCV2 window.
+- debug_window_scale_percent `int`: Adjusts the size of the debug window.
-- debug_window_name `str`: Specifies the title of the OpenCV2 window.
+- debug_window_name `str`: Specifies the title of the debug window.

 ## AI Models
 - *.pt: Default AI model.